Aligned with ISO 31000

 Forecast outcomes

 Update forecasts based on current data and evidence quality.
+Know where you're heading, not just where you've been.

 3